unbndgroup/Aura-Web-Developer-Exercise/README.md

-# Unbnd Web Developer Interview
+# Aura Web Developer Exercise

 Please clone or fork the repo to commit and push your changes

 This interview containes two coding exercises described below.
-Please feel free to contact us luke@unbnd.com.au if any of the questions or instructions  are unclear
+Please feel free to contact us l.monaghan@thisisaura.com if any of the questions or instructions are unclear

 ## Exercise 1

-Recreate the [ThisIsAura](https://thisisaura.com/) landing page for the Unbnd Aura website.
+Recreate the [ThisIsAura](https://thisisaura.com/) landing page for the Aura website.
 Feel free to use your creativity and imagination to produce a cohesive design.

 ### Requirements
 - We are interested in simplicity and your command of front-end development languages rather than libraries and frameworks.
 However, you may use any HTML/CSS/JS library or - framework.